imaris/imglib2-imaris-bridge/README.md

 `IDataSetPrx` and represents an Imaris dataset.
 This is where the meat of ImgLib2-Imaris-Bridge is.
 The Imaris dataset is wrapped into an ImgLib2 `CachedCellImg` that is both readable and writable.
-Data is lazy-loaded from Imaris -- image blocks, when they are first accessed, are retrieved through the Imaris XT API and cached.
+Data is lazy-loaded from Imaris -- image blocks, when they are first accessed, are retrieved through the ImarisXT API and cached.
 Modified image blocks are persisted back to Imaris before they are evicted from the cache.
 (Imaris then in turn persists modified blocks to disk when they are evicted from its cache.)